 Several Boundary Representations B-Reps were used to test the implemented algorithm, proposed in this article.
-Such Breps have genii 3 or superior, and present faces F whose underlying surfaces S are parametric ones of the NURBS or Spline types.
-An $N_f = 1000$ maximal number of failed trials was used to stop the sprinkle of vertices on F (generation of the set V_F).
-The number of sides for the approximating polygon was $N{sides} = 30$.
-Figs. 9, 10 and 11 show complex B-Reps.
-Other examples of B-reps triangulated include a model of a pre-columbian fish in Fig. 13, a support of an axle in Fig. 14, and a stub axle in Fig. 15.
+Such B-reps have genera 3 or superior, and present faces F whose underlying surfaces S are parametric ones of the NURBS or Spline types.
+An $N_f = 1000$ maximal number of failed trials was used to stop the sprinkle of vertices on F (generation of the set $V_F$ ).
+The number of sides for the approximating polygon was $N{sides} = 30$ .
+Figs. 10, 11 and 13 show complex B-Reps.
+Other examples of B-reps triangulated include a model of a pre-columbian fish in Fig. 14, a support of an axle in Fig. 15, and a stub axle in Fig. 16.

-The attention of the reader is called to the fact that the connectivity construction is a process completely independent of the vertex generation one.
+The attention of the reader is called to the fact that the connectivity construction is a process completely independent of the vertex generation process.
 Since the vertex generation algorithm (Sprinkle) is the most critical one, the execution time was recorded for such an aspect.